roshantaneja/School_Notes/60_Professional/66_Summer_Programs/AI fellowship.md

 - etc

-Writing a paper takes a wherile, ghive ourselves enough time to complete it. ]
+Writing a paper takes a while, give ourselves enough time to complete it. ]

 speedrun another section of the drafts on the week that Im off,

-Easier to learn how to writ eth epaper
+Easier to learn how to writ eth paper

 tuesday, Wednesday 6:30